 The truth is, there is no such thing as "normal", there are just a series of spectrums on which we all fall and how "normal" we are is largely determined by how well our strengths and weaknesses match the social norms of the time we live in - R. Boyce

 Do you feel overwhelmed and hopeless?
 Is ADHD making a negative impact on your life?
 On your relationships?
 Do you find yourself in negative thoughts constantly and not able to get out of that state?
 Can’t start or sustain focus on what’s not interesting and fun?
 Perhaps after a few months savouring the joy of being self-employed you slowly start witnessing all that freedom and excitement turning into procrastination, stress and missing deadlines - You feel hopeless and you wonder what's wrong with you.

 ADHD is an invisible disorder that affects in various capacities the executive functioning of the brain, responsible for the ability to plan, organize, remember, focus, self regulate.
 It can have a tremendous negative impact on someone’s life.
-However, it doesn’t have to be that way, ADHD brains are uniquely wired and when in the right environment they can thrive.
+However, it doesn’t have to be that way, the ADHD brain is uniquely wired and when in the right environment they can thrive.